srijithsrk/zomatoclone/README.md

 This repository is made using Reactjs(frontend) and Node-Express(backend).
 This webapp is basically a clone for Zomato,which is a food order app.
+I have used the API's of hasura which is a startup company for cloud.

 # base